bwateratmsft/memento-explorer/README.md

 ## Requirements

 To be able to modify an extension's `Memento`s, the extension must export them, i.e. return them from its `activate()` method.
 In particular, the extension must export an object conforming to the [`IMementoExplorerExtension`](https://github.com/bwateratmsft/memento-explorer/blob/main/src/IMementoExplorerExtension.ts) interface.
+Please note, it is _not_ necessary to reference this extension as a Node.js package--you can simply copy the interface, or even export a simple object directly, as long as it conforms to the expected shape.

 Please note that it is _highly_ recommended to export the `Memento`s only for testing scenarios.
 For example, the interface could be exported only if some magic environment variable is set.
 Unconditionally exporting the `Memento`s is a security risk.